-RF Modules, touch screen controller boards, SiP hybrid modules, and R&D application development tools are assembled by Microchip and contract manufactures.
-For Category B, Category C, and Category D products assembled by contract manufacturers, Microchip's design engineers specify the type and manufacturer of each discrete component.
+RF modules, touch screen controller boards, SiP hybrid modules, and R&D application development tools are assembled by Microchip and contract manufactures.
+For Category B, Category C, and Category D products assembled by contract manufacturers, Microchip's design engineers specify the type and manufacturer of each discrete component - resistors, diodes, crystal oscillators, inductors, and capacitors are examples of discrete components mounted on Category B, Category C, and Category D substrates but are not manufactured by Microchip.
 The contract manufacturers order the components, bare printed circuit boards or substrates, where applicable, and materials used in these products from their lower tier suppliers.
 Microchip does not have visibility or expertise to know if 3TG is necessary for functionality or production of all of the materials, components, and peripheral equipment that make up the components on Category B, Category C, and Category D products.
 The contract manufacturers may not have that visibility either.
 Many suppliers to the contract manufacturers in turn have suppliers.
 Transparency through the supply chain is challenging and takes time.
-We refined our list of verified suppliers to 316 suppliers and more than 10,000 individual component part numbers.
+We refined our list of verified suppliers to 388 suppliers and more than 10,000 individual component part numbers.
 We found many different methods by which Microchip's internal product design groups produced bills of materials for the contract manufacturers to use.
 We recognized the presence of obvious, functional 3TG - tantalum in tantalum capacitors, gold on RF impedance-constrained circuit boards and certain connectors, tin used to mount components to circuit boards, as examples.
 However, understanding where or if other 3TG were present, and whether they were functional, was challenging.
 We expect our contract manufacturers to provide information on the origin of the 3TG contained in materials chosen and purchased directly by the contract manufacturers (e.g. tin solder and bare circuit boards).
 Microchip asked those same contract manufacturers to provide information on the origin of any 3TG contained in other materials, discrete components, and peripheral equipment that make up Category B, Category C, and Category D products, but that proved challenging for the contract manufacturers.
 In order to overcome this challenge Microchip diligently conducted outreach to its Category B, Category C, and Category D supply chains.
-In our RCOI starting in May 2015 and ending January 2016 for Category B, Category C, and Category D products we were able to achieve a response rate of greater than 75% from our suppliers overall, or essentially 100% of valid suppliers.
-This was a great achievement as it previously took 18 months to receive a response rate of 75% in our 2013/2014 RCOI.
-This is due to the continued growth and influence of the conflict mineral program around the world, and Microchip's diligent work during our 2015 RCOI.
+In our RCOI starting in May 2016 and ending January 2017 for Category B, Category C, and Category D products we were able to achieve a response rate of greater than 66% from our suppliers overall.
+This response rate is lower than last year's supplier response rate because, with the Atmel acquisition, we increased the number of known suppliers but we found that we did not have complete bills of materials for all Atmel's modules and boards.
+Continued growth and influence of conflict minerals programs around the world, and Microchip's diligent work during our annual RCOI will yield greater supply chain transparency over time.
 Microchip still has many of the same hurdles that we encountered in our 2013/2014 RCOI, but we are confident that in the future we will be able to obtain an increased response rate from our suppliers in our Category B, Category C, and Category D supply chains.